dlcs/dlcs-net/DLCS.Mock/Generated-Docs/PortalUser.md

 # PortalUser

-A user of the portal
+A user of the portal.
+Represents an account for use by a person, rather than by a machine.
+You can create as many portal user accounts as required.
+Note that the roles a portal user has relate to DLCS permissions rather than permissions on your image resources.

 ```